iterative/dvc.org/content/docs/start/index.md

 Now you're ready to DVC!

-DVC's features can be grouped into functional components.
-You can explore them in two independent trails:
+DVC's multiple feature sets are best understood from different angles.
+Pick a trail below to see an overview of all features from that perspective:

 ### Data Management

-- **[Data and model versioning]** (try this next) is the base layer of DVC for large files, datasets, and machine learning models.
+- **[Data and model versioning]** is the base layer of DVC for large files, datasets, and machine learning models.
 Use a regular Git workflow, but without storing large files in the repo (think "Git for data").
 Data is stored separately, which allows for efficient sharing.

 - **[Data and model access]** shows how to use data artifacts from outside of the project and how to import data artifacts from another DVC project.
 This